Saturday, 17 November 2007

 Kryston Snake Skin

 Despite various experiments over the years, I always seem to end up back on a basic knotless knot setup tied with one of the materials above with 25lb kryston silkworm being my favourite.
-I’m not sure what it is about silkworm but it does seem to trick the carp and I have a lot of confidence in this particular hook length material especially when it’s used as part of my favourite rig the knotless knot.
+I’m not sure what it is about silkworm but it does seem to trick the carp and I have a lot of confidence in this particular hook length material, specially when it’s used as part of my favourite carp rig the knotless knot.

-For the record, the hook bait on this particular rig is a ccmoores odyssey xxx popup and its been tied to the rig ring using un-waxed dental floss, I cut a small groove around the popup with a knife, the dental floss sits in the groove so the hook bait won’t come off and this seems to have worked very well for me.
+For the record, the hook bait on this particular rig is a ccmoores odyssey xxx popup and its been tied to the rig ring using un-waxed dental floss, I cut a small groove around the popup with a knife, the dental floss sits in the groove so the hook bait won’t come off.
+This seems to have worked very well for me.
 The hook is my usual kamasan b175 in size 6, I’ve found a 6 to be just right for this particular hook pattern, the wire is too thin on a size 8 and whenever I’ve used an 8 I’ve had problems with them starting to open up.
-The size 6’s have been fine for all my open water fishing and I’ve banked so many carp on them I couldn’t possibly count them all.
+The size 6’s have been fine for all my open water fishing and I’ve banked so many carp on them that I have complete confidence in using them.

-The carp rig in the picture above is my complete setup ready to cast out, you may notice that the hook length is not weighted in any way at all.
+You may notice that the hook length is not weighted in any way at all.
 Kryston make a couple of products called ‘drop em’ and ‘hawser’.
 These products are sold to carp anglers as must use products to keep your hook link pinned to the lake bed and in my early years of using this rig I religiously used them to keep my hook lengths pinned down.
-It was a chance session on Capesthorne Hall Main Lake that made me change my mind about drop em and hawser rig glue, I used to prepare hook lengths in advance so I’d always have a replacement on hand.
-I had a good day on Capesthorne Hall Main Lake one day and I run out of prepared rigs.
+It was a chance session on Capesthorne Hall main lake that made me change my mind about drop em and hawser rig glue.
+I was using the D-rig at the time and I used to prepare hook lengths in advance so I’d always have a replacement on hand.
+I had a good day on Capes main lake one day and I run out of prepared rigs.
 I had no choice but to tie one up on the bank but getting the drop em onto the hook link and treating it with hawser wasn’t really an option on a short day session so I just tied the rig and cast it out.
 I’m sure you know what happened next!
 A run from a carp, followed a short time later by another!.
-Now capesthorne hall is a tricky water, 6 fish a year if you’re lucky and I managed two carp in quick succession without having my hook link pinned down.
+Now Capesthorne is a tricky water, 6 fish a year if you’re lucky and I managed two carp in quick succession without having my hook link pinned down.

 During the next week I was busy and didn’t have the chance to prepare any more rigs so the next weekend I cast out the same rig without the weighted hook length and I caught again, from that day I never put krystons drop em or hawser on any of my rigs again.
-I’ve had no problem picking up carp, my run rate on Capesthorne Hall Main Lake never suffered and considering how much pressure those carp see, in my eyes, it proved these products just weren’t needed.
+I’ve had no problem picking up carp, my run rate on Capes main lake never suffered and considering how much pressure those carp see, in my eyes, it proved these products just weren’t needed.

-I guess stiff rigs and chod rigs are all the rage these days but I’ve been around long enough to know what works for me, I land upwards of 95% of my runs on the rig above with very few hook pulls and that’s good enough for me, a carp rig that’s that efficient means I can forget about my hooking arrangement and concentrate on finding the carp which to me is a lot more important.
+I guess stiff rigs and chod rigs are all the rage these days but I’ve been around long enough to know what works for me, I land upwards of 95% of my runs on the rig above with very few hook pulls and that’s good enough for me.
+A carp rig that’s so efficient means I can forget about my hooking arrangement and concentrate on finding the carp which to me is a lot more important.

 Kryston Silkworm